TaraRhoseyn/kicks_ecomm_store/README.md

 - **Fix**: A couple of my files failed PEP8 validation because of minor issues like no new line at the end of a file and lines too long.
 I fixed these issues and all python files now pass with 0 errors and 0 warnings.
 - **Error: JavaScript linting errors**
 - **Fix**: I had to insert missing colons into my JavaScript files to pass JSHint.
+- **Error: WAVE accessibility errors**
+- **Fix**: Global button styling had to be changed to pass colour contrast in WAVE, as well as removing empty links and adding aria attributes to certain buttons.
+All pages now pass WAVE with 0 errors and 0 contrast errors.

 ## Deployment